Coffee ReadsPricing Reports

 How to actually decide

 Shortlist two or three partners.
 Ask every one of the six questions above.
-Discard anyone who dodges pricing, cannot name a concrete deliverable, or locks you into their tools.
-Of the ones left, pick the partner whose past work looks most like the problem in front of you, and who talks like they have run a business, not just built software for one.
+Cut anyone who dodges pricing, cannot name a concrete deliverable, or locks you into their tools.
+Of the ones left, pick the partner whose past work looks most like your problem, and who talks like they have run a business, not just built software for one.

 If you want to see how we answer those six questions for your specific situation, book a scoping call.
-For the money side of this decision, our guide on what AI consulting actually costs lays out every range without the demo wall.
+For the money side, our guide on what AI consulting actually costs lays out every range without the demo wall.